What is a Misrepresentation?

-The House of Lords have held that in certain circumstances damages may be recoverable in tort for negligent misstatement causing financial loss in Hedley Byrne v Heller AC 465.
+Negligent Misstatement at Common Law – The House of Lords has held that in certain circumstances damages may be recoverable in tort for negligent misstatement causing financial loss in Hedley Byrne v Heller AC 465.

 Success depends upon proof of a special relationship existing between the parties.
-Such a duty can arise in a purely commercial relationship where the timeshare salesman has (or purports to have) some special skill or knowledge and knows (or it is reasonable for him to assume) that you the consumer will rely on the representation.
-See: Esso Petroleum v Mardon and Williams v Natural Life Health Foods (1998) The Times, May 1.
+Such a duty can arise in a purely commercial relationship where the timeshare salesman has (or purports to have) some special skill or knowledge and knows (or it is reasonable for them to assume) that you the consumer will rely on the representation.
+See Esso Petroleum v Mardon and Williams v Natural Life Health Foods (1998) The Times, May 1.

-The remedies are rescission and damages in the tort of negligence
+The remedies are rescission and damages in the tort of negligence.

-“Where a person has entered into a contract after a misrepresentation has been made to him by another party thereto and as a result thereof he has suffered loss, then, if the person making the misrepresentation would be liable to damages in respect thereof had the misrepresentation been made fraudulently, that person shall be so liable notwithstanding that the misrepresentation was not made fraudulently unless he proves that he had reasonable ground to believe and did believe up to the time the contract was made that the facts represented were true.”
+Section 2(1) of the Misrepresentation Act 1967 provides:“Where a person has entered into a contract after a misrepresentation has been made to them by another party thereto and as a result thereof they have suffered loss, then, if the person making the misrepresentation would be liable to damages in respect thereof had the misrepresentation been made fraudulently, that person shall be so liable notwithstanding that the misrepresentation was not made fraudulently unless they prove that they had reasonable ground to believe and did believe up to the time the contract was made that the facts represented were true.”

 This is a false statement which the person makes honestly believing it to be true.

 - rescission with an indemnity, or